Exploring Suburban Evanston, Lincolnwood and Skokie, IL

 Not far is the Frances Willard House Museum at 1730 Chicago Ave.
 It was built n 1865 and Willard lived in the house from then until she died in 1898.
 There are a number of displays and you can visit the rooms as well.

-Temperance Beer Co. recommended another local microbrewery, Sketchbook Brewing Co.
+Make sure to visit out a local microbrewery, Sketchbook Brewing Co.
 Their brewery and taproom is located at 821 Chicago Ave.
-They make a number of innovative brews from an oatmeal stout, a porter with elderberries and a pilsner to a peach sour beer, a pale ale and a German wheat beer.
+They make a number of innovative brews from stouts, IPAs, ales, sours and lagers.
 The taproom has recently been expanded in the same location.

 Sketchbook Brewing Co.